RuthAndRoth/Ruth2/Contrib/Pricella Paravane/Readme.txt

 Lower body and upper body with hands and finger nails as Collada (.dae).

-This can be used with the previous Duck Girl "Slim" version of the head, and three heights of feet plus toenails.
+This can be used with the previous Duck Girl "Slim" version of the Bento head, and any of the three heights of feet plus toenails.

 AGPL License - https://github.com/RuthAndRoth/Ruth2/tree/master/Licenses